emrenetnet/training.NET/README.md

 # .NET-Framework-Training
-I use C# programming language
+I wrote sample code that use c# programming language.